websockets/ws/doc/ws.md

     reason phrase.

-If `handleProtocols` is not set then the handshake is automatically accepted, otherwise the function takes two arguments:
+`handleProtocols` takes two arguments:

 - `protocols` {Array} The list of WebSocket subprotocols indicated by the client in the `Sec-WebSocket-Protocol` header.
 - `request` {http.IncomingMessage} The client HTTP GET request.

-If returned value is `false` then the handshake is rejected with the HTTP 401 status code, otherwise the returned value sets the value of the `Sec-WebSocket-Protocol` header in the HTTP 101 response.
+The returned value sets the value of the `Sec-WebSocket-Protocol` header in the HTTP 101 response.
+If returned value is `false` the header is not added in the response.

+If `handleProtocols` is not set then the first of the client's requested subprotocols is used.

 `perMessageDeflate` can be used to control the behavior of [permessage-deflate extension][permessage-deflate].